Amazon S3 transfers

 The bigquery.admin predefined IAM role includes bigquery.transfers.update, bigquery.datasets.update and bigquery.datasets.get permissions.
 For more information on IAM roles in BigQuery Data Transfer Service, see Access control.

-• Consult the documentation for Amazon S3 to ensure you have configured any permissions necessary to enable the transfer.
+• Consult the documentation for Amazon S3 to ensure you have configured any permissions necessary to enable the data transfer.
 At a minimum, the Amazon S3 source data must have the AWS managed policy AmazonS3ReadOnlyAccess applied to it.

 Set up an Amazon S3 data transfer